snowplow-archive/snowplow.github.com/_posts/2017-02-xx-introducing-dataflow-runner.md

 }
 {% endhighlight %}

-To add these steps:
+To run this playbook against your cluster:

 {% highlight bash %}
 > dataflow-runner run --emr-playbook ${path-to-playbook} --emr-cluster j-2DPBXD87LSGP9
 {% endhighlight %}

-This will add the steps to your cluster step queue - and that is all there is to it!
+This will add the steps to your cluster queue - and the step, a file copy, will execute once all previous steps have completed on the cluster.

 Once you are done with the cluster you can terminate it using the following: